Hollywood's friendliest exes: These 13 former couples are still close

 Kate Beckinsale and Michael Sheen

-We're grateful these two British actors stayed pals after their 2003 split because we love seeing their Instagram high jinks with daughter Lily, 18.
-But the fun doesn't end there: Beckinsale has such a ball with her ex and his new love, comedian Sarah Silverman, she invited both to be her dates to the 2016 premiere of "Love & Friendship."
-Being friends with Sheen, "is so normal for us," Beckinsale said the same year.
+We're grateful these two British actors (who were never technically married) stayed pals after their 2003 split because we love seeing their Instagram high jinks with daughter Lily, 18.
+But the fun doesn't end there: Beckinsale has such a ball with Sheen and his new love, comedian Sarah Silverman, she invited both to be her dates to the 2016 premiere of "Love & Friendship."
+Being friends with her ex, "is so normal for us," Beckinsale has said.
 "I really love him and like him and we make each other roar with laughter."

 Mariah Carey and Nick Cannon